Reconstruction: A Brief Glimpse of Freedom

 Introduction

-The end of the Civil War in 1865 meant the legal end of three centuries of enslavement of the children of African in the United States.
+The end of the Civil War in 1865 meant the legal end of three centuries of enslavement of the children of Africans in the United States.
 The period following the conclusion of the Civil War is known as Reconstruction.
 It lasted just twelve years (1865-1877).

 Nearly every part of national life was reshaped during Reconstruction.
 The most important issues came from former slaveholding states: what would be the place of African Americans in the South?
 How would former slaveholders be treated?
 How would the violence and inequality of slavery be redressed?

-The national government attempted to answer these questions establishing full citizenship and voting rights for Black men.
+The national government attempted to answer these questions, establishing full citizenship and voting rights for Black men.
 For a time, Black men voted for political leaders and even held elected office.
 However, the success or failure of Reconstruction would be determined far outside the capital.

 In the South, millions of freed African Americans began new lives and founded new communities.
 They faced violent resistance from many white Southerners, who were angered by the racial equality that was promised by the national government.
 Terrorist groups such as the Ku Klux Klan intimidated, tortured, and killed Black Southerners to maintain white supremacy in all forms.